isomerpages/isomerpages-govtech/media/technews/_posts/2021-08-25-history-of-parking.md

 </div>

 Short on time?
-Catch this video to find out the parking game situation changed in Singapore.
+Catch this video to see how parking in Singapore evolved over the years.

 ## Pre-1980s – Parking attendants galore